Dewan-Mohammad-Tasinuzzaman/Simple-Notes-App/README.md

 # Simple-Notes-App
-This was made for practice in a course on Udemy.
+This was made for practice in a course on Udemy. <br>
 Course Name: The Complete Web-Developer Bootcamp 2022, by Angela Yu